-At your existing email provider, set the account to forward all email to us via one of our forwarding tunnel addresses.
-This will ensure that any new email that arrives at the old provider will be forwarded to us.
+At your existing email provider, set the user's email account to forward all email to us via one of our forwarding tunnel addresses.
+This will ensure that any new email that arrives at your old provider will be forwarded to FastMail.

 The forwarding tunnel allows you to forward email from an existing service to an account with the same name at FastMail.
 For example, if you have the account

 email@example.com at an existing service, you can create an account with the same name at FastMail then use one of our forwarding addresses to deliver mail to it, even though the MX records for your domain still point to your previous email host.

 There are 2 encoding options you can use, because some providers are limited as to what characters and/or the domain length you can put in an email address to forward to.
 To forward email to the FastMail account